 Note: We do not believe that one way of doing things is inherently wrong or right but that they are just different!

 The most difficult part of acquiring multi/intercultural competences is realizing that ‘they’ are not the ‘problem,’ there may be no need to call anything a ‘problem.’
 We are so accustomed to doing things how we perceive them to be normal that sometimes we forget that our ‘normal’ may not be normal for everyone.
 The first step to becoming more competent is by doing a self-evaluation of what you do, how you act, and why you feel as you feel.
 Only then can you begin to understand that other people could interpret the same stimulation differently.

-If you are interested in starting to identify your own multicultural competences, we would recommend doing a test such as the one found on pages 7 and 8 of this link.
+If you are interested in starting to identify your own multicultural competences, we would recommend doing a self assessment such as this one.
 The purpose of this type of evaluation is to identify what elements you should be thinking about when considering another culture, and how your own predisposition to certain situations and responses can hinder your ability to integrate with other communities.
 Something as ‘silly’ as not realizing that you have stereotypes about others may be impeding your ability to thrive in your new country.